Frequently Asked Questions

 Can EMDR help with issues besides PTSD?

-Yes, but with varying levels of research support.
-EMDR has strongest evidence for PTSD and trauma-related conditions.
-It can also be helpful for anxiety, phobias, grief, and some forms of depression, particularly when these connect to earlier difficult experiences.
-It may be less effective for conditions without clear memory targets or those requiring significant skill-building (like some personality disorders or severe OCD).
-We'll discuss whether EMDR is appropriate for your specific concerns or if we might integrate it with other approaches for best results.
+Yes, though with varying levels of research support.
+EMDR has the strongest evidence base for PTSD and trauma-related conditions, and can also be helpful for anxiety, phobias, grief, and depression — particularly when these connect to earlier difficult experiences.
+At Soul Invitation Counseling LLC, EMDR is integrated with somatic processing, attachment work, and holistic care, which broadens its reach beyond what EMDR alone addresses.
+We'll discuss whether EMDR is appropriate for your specific concerns, or whether we might integrate it with other approaches for best results.
+Each of my intensive offerings applies EMDR within a specialized framework — see the individual intensive pages for more on how this works in practice.

 -